4nn2662/dvd-rental-business-analysis/README.md

 I created this project to strengthen my SQL skills and apply them to practical business scenarios.

 My goal is to continue developing as a Data Analyst by combining SQL, Power BI, and Python with business-oriented thinking and data-driven decision making.

+**Key Business Insights**

+Based on the analysis:

+- High-value customers can be identified for loyalty programs.
+- Customer spending varies significantly across the customer base.
+- Movie categories differ in their revenue contribution.
+- Customer segmentation can support targeted marketing strategies.
+- Rental activity can be used to distinguish frequent and occasional customers.